 Carbohydrates, also known as carbs, encompass a wide range of molecules that are an essential part of our diets.
 When we consume carbohydrates, our bodies begin a complex digestive process to convert them into glucose, a form of sugar that serves as the primary source of energy for our cells.
 This process begins in the mouth, where enzymes break down complex carbohydrates into simpler forms, such as sugars, through the process of mastication and chemical breakdown.

-See also How Much Carbohydrate In Vegetables
+See also How To Reduce Carbohydrates In Body

 Once the carbohydrates reach the stomach, further enzymatic action occurs, primarily facilitated by amylase, which continues the breakdown of complex carbohydrates into smaller sugar molecules.
 From the stomach, the partially digested carbohydrates move into the small intestine, where additional enzymes break them down further into their basic building blocks, such as glucose, fructose, and galactose.
 These simple sugars are then absorbed into the bloodstream, ready to be utilized as an energy source.